-Contrary to popular belief, while stretching before an aerobic activity is a priority, you must stretch before anaerobic exercise as well.
+Contrary to popular belief, while stretching before aerobic exercise is a priority, you must also stretch before anaerobic exercise.
 Thus, stretching is something that you should do both pre-and post-workout.

-By stretching, you will also loosen your joints and boost your physical performance.
-To get all of this and reliably prevent injury, all you need to do is take 5 minutes before your next game of racquetball to get ready.
+You will also loosen your joints and boost your physical performance by stretching.
+To get all of this and reliably prevent injury, you must take 5 minutes before your next game of racquetball to get ready.

 Here are some exciting ideas on how to do racquetball stretches.

 There are several significant types of warm-ups, and ballistic is one of them.
 These are the exercises that improve flexibility.
-Out of all these types, ballistic stretches are the most controversial because they push your muscles to their comfort limits and then further.
-However, this is the main reason ballistic stretches are essential for martial artists and ballet dancers.
+Out of all these types, ballistic stretches are the most controversial because they push your muscles further to their comfort limits.
+However, this is why ballistic stretches are essential for martial artists and ballet dancers.

-Some of the most famous such exercises are shoulder rotations, standing lunge, and other swinging activities.
+Some famous exercises are shoulder rotations, standing lunge, and other swinging activities.

 This type of stretching is quite popular because it’s often sport-specific.
 This means simulating everyday movements for the sport.
 Perform dynamic stretching slower to minimize the likelihood of injury.

 To understand this type of stretching, you must understand what muscle spindles are.
-Making the same motion slowly and trying to repeat it quickly is not the same thing.
+Making the same motion slowly and repeating it quickly is not the same.
 Instead, muscle spindles are “sensors” which recognize higher speed.
-As a result, they do act to prevent your body from overstretching, and the inertia caused by this sudden halt can cause an injury.
+As a result, they act to prevent your body from overstretching, and the inertia caused by this sudden halt can cause an injury.

-Seeing as how racquetball is incredibly dynamic, these stretches may have the most significant effect on your actual performance in the sport.
+Because racquetball is incredibly dynamic, these stretches may significantly affect your actual performance in the sport.
 So regularly performing these stretches before the game might be your answer to how to get better at racquetball.
 Some of these exercises are a side shuffle, walking knee to chest, lunge walk with a twist., heel-to-rear jog, etc.

-Many of these stretches are techniques that you probably already know (or have at least seen other people do).
+Many of these stretches are techniques you probably already know (or have at least seen other people do).
 Overhead triceps stretch and biceps stretch are the two most popular types.
-Seeing as how your arms will be incredibly active during the average racquetball game, start here.
-Try the seated butterfly and cobra pose, as well as head-to-knee forward bend for racquetball stretches.
+Start by seeing how your arms will be incredibly active during the average racquetball game.
+Try the seated butterfly, cobra pose, and head-to-knee forward bend for racquetball stretches.

-It would be best if you did static stretching before and after an exercise for maximum effect.
+It would be best to do static stretching before and after an exercise for maximum effect.
 This will speed up your recovery process, allow you to maintain your range of motion, and bring down your heart rate.